How Trustees are appointed

 Those who apply to be Trustees are shortlisted and interviewed.
 The interview panel is chaired by a senior civil servant from DCMS and also includes an independent assessor and the BBC Chairman.
 Their recommendation goes to the Secretary of State for Culture, Media and Sport, then to the Prime Minister, and finally to the Queen.

 Pay and time commitment

 Trustees' fees are set by the Secretary of State for Culture, Media and Sport.
 The Chairman's fee is set at £110,000 a year and the Vice Chairman's at £77,005 a year.
 Fees for the Trustees for the UK nations are set at £41,070 a year and for other Trustees at £35,935 a year.

 The Chairman's fee was reduced from £142,800 to £110,000 (23 per cent) at the start of Lord Patten's term.
 Other Trustees are taking a voluntary reduction equivalent to a month's salary off their fees.
 The reduced rates are therefore currently £70,610 for the Vice Chairman, £37,660 for the National Trustees and £32,952 for other Trustees.

-The Chairman is expected to spend 3-4 days a week on Trust business, and the Vice Chairman about 2.5 days.
-Other Trustees are expected to spend about 2 days a week.
+The Chairman is expected to spend a minimum of three days a week on Trust business, and the Vice Chairman up to two days a week.
+Other Trustees are expected to spend 1-2 days a week on Trust business.